About

 Our Space

-Our workshop area accommodates up to 9 students in pods of 3 promoting student camaraderie.
+Our new workshop area accommodates up to 12 students in pods of 3, promoting student camaraderie.
 A centralized hook-up in each pod provides charging capabilities for cell phones, iPads, and other electronic devices.
-Rolling chairs with a height adjustment makes it a breeze to adjust for optimal bench height for woodworking.
+Rolling chairs with a height adjustment make it a breeze to adjust for optimal bench height for woodworking.
 A beautifully handcrafted cherry instructor’s bench, designed and built by Rodney D. Mohr, is the focal point for demonstrations.
 A 75” television screen for compatibility with a computer, microscope, or simple movie watching adds to technology flexibility along with a 4’ x 8’ whiteboard ideal for class drawings and projection.
-The workshop is walking distance to downtown for shopping and local eateries.
-The courtyard between the 1885 Queen Anne home and the workshop is a beautiful setting for outdoor picnics and enjoying the fresh outdoors.

 The Owners